Mask Policy for Children's and Youth Programs: May 26, 2021

-Children meet in one of three atria, which are rooms created to nurture children’s spirituality and encourage a quiet, prayerful experience, and receive lessons from adult "Catechists", who are CGS trained and certified.
+Traditionally, children meet August-May in one of three atria, which are rooms created to encourage a quiet, prayerful experience.
+In the atria, children receive lessons from adult "Catechists," who are CGS trained and certified.
 Hands-on materials are used to help children and Catechists reflect on the great mysteries of the Christian faith.
-They ponder biblical passages or prayers from the liturgy by using the materials created for that text and working with them—placing wood figures of sheep in the sheepfold of the Good Shepherd, setting sculpted apostles around a Last Supper table, or preparing a small altar with the furnishings used for the Eucharist.
+They ponder biblical passages or prayers from the liturgy by working with the materials created for that text —placing wood figures of sheep in the sheepfold of the Good Shepherd, setting sculpted apostles around a Last Supper table, or preparing a small altar with the furnishings used for the Eucharist.
 Older children often copy parables from the Bible, place written prayers in order from the Rite of Baptism, or label a long timeline showing the history of the kingdom of God.

 Other Opportunities for Children

 Each Christmas Eve, Children’s Formation organizes two Christmas Pageants.
 The first, held at 10:30am, is a pageant with Morning Prayer.
 The second pageant, held at 4:00pm, is followed by Holy Eucharist.
 The main cast of both pageants attend two practices the week prior to the pageants.
 There is no rehearsal for the rest of the participants.
 Children arrive 30 minutes before the pageants to receive their costumes and practice songs.

 The 4th, 5th, and 6th graders in level III atrium participate in monthly outreach and service projects.
 These projects include preparing and serving meals to the Family Promise participants, serving at the local soup kitchen, spending time with the elderly residents at the Episcopal Place, collecting items for overseas service men and women, visiting a local Mosque and Temple, participating in the Maundy Thursday Prayer Vigil, and cooking bread for the Eucharist.